joshperry/ovrly/readme.md

 ## Browser to Overlay Rendering

 The cef lib is in charge of creating the composited view of the off-screen browser, and it is OpenVR's job to render that view into the overlay presented by the VR compositor.
-Shuffling this data between between the two is ovrly's task.
+Shuffling this data between the two is ovrly's task.

 Page rendering is currently implemented using the [standard off-screen rendering technique](https://bitbucket.org/chromiumembedded/cef/wiki/GeneralUsage#markdown-header-off-screen-rendering) demonstrated in the cefclient test application.
 This provides a pixel buffer to the `OnPaint` function of the [CefRenderHandler interface](https://magpcss.org/ceforum/apidocs3/projects/(default)/CefRenderHandler.html).

-For each frame rendered to `OnPaint`, this buffer is copied into the opengl texture that is bound to the openvr overlay.
+For each frame rendered to `OnPaint`, the buffer is copied into the DirectX/opengl texture that is bound to the openvr overlay.
 The framerate is driven by cef and is configured by the `windowless_frame_rate` setting, this value can be set for each overlay to balance the needs of the content with desired performance.